10 Cheap Cryptocurrencies To Buy

 USD Coin (USDC)

-At less than $2.50, Cardano remains a very cheap cryptocurrency for most investors, even after its roughly 1,265% gain since the beginning of 2021.
+At just over $2.00, Cardano remains a very cheap cryptocurrency for most investors, even after its roughly 1076% gain since the beginning of 2021.

 According to Coinbase, Cardano is a blockchain platform built on a proof-of-stake consensus protocol called Ouroboros, which can validate transactions without high energy costs.
 Development on Cardano uses the Haskell programming language.
 The symbol for the Cardano token, ADA, comes from the 19th-century mathematician, Ada Lovelace.
 According to its developers, Ouroboros allows the Cardano network’s decentralization and provides the ability to sustainably scale to global requirements without compromising security.

 Polkadot carries one of the more interesting cryptocurrency names, and it serves as the token on the Polkadot network.
 According to its developers, the Polkadot token serves three main purposes: providing governance for the network, operating the network and creating parachains by bonding Polkadot tokens.
-While this may be a foreign language to investors who are not familiar with the field, the roughly 400% gain in the Polkadot token since Jan.
+While this may be a foreign language to investors who are not familiar with the field, the roughly 468% gain in the Polkadot token since Jan.
 1 is something anyone can understand.
-Still, Polkadot remains an affordable altcoin at just over $33 per token.
+Still, Polkadot remains an affordable altcoin at just under $47 per token.

 Stellar is its own payment network, and it uses Stellar Lumens as its currency on that network.
 While the network can be used by anyone, it was envisioned to connect financial institutions making large transactions.
 On the Stellar network, these types of transactions can be done nearly instantaneously at little to no cost, unlike with traditional or even competitor blockchain networks.
 The price of Stellar Lumens has been steadily rising, but it still trades well below $1 per coin.

 Tether is an Ethereum token that is pegged to the value of a U.S. dollar.
-At $1 per token, Tether is still one of the more inexpensive cryptocurrencies available.
+At $1 per token, or within a few hundreds of a cent of $1, Tether is still one of the more inexpensive cryptocurrencies available.
 However, that price is not likely to move like many of the other cryptocurrencies out there because Tether, like USD Coin, is a stablecoin tied 1-to-1 to the value of the U.S. dollar.

 Decentraland is the token behind an Ethereum-blockchain-based virtual reality game of the same name.
 Securities.io describes Decentraland as a 3D virtual world where users buy land on which to develop and monetize content, buy goods and services and visit other properties.
-With a $1.5 billion market capitalization, this crypto project isn’t exactly child’s play.
-In fact, a Sept.
-3 Coinbase analysis noted a bullish trend in Decentraland’s pricing, saying it has underperformed the market over the past month and could be headed to targets of $1.14 and higher.
+With a $5.775 billion market capitalization, this crypto project isn’t exactly child’s play.
+In fact, Decentraland is up 3,696% since the beginning of the year.

 Daria Uhlig contributed to the reporting for this article.